webbgroup/stelligent-u/12-codepipeline/README.md

 for your orphaned bucket stack.
 To help avoid this in the future it's a good idea to define your roles in a separate stack and use the outputs in your other stacks.

+Correct, but was able to remove via versioning, then empty the bucket, then delete the bucket.

 ## Lesson 12.2: Pipelines Support Infrastructure as Code